-2.23 The Committee note that next to agriculture, the construction industry employs the largest number of workers.
-Being closely connected with the development of the economic and industrial base of the country, the construction activity attracts considerable financial investment also.
-As in several other areas, the labour engaged in construction activity of any kind is totally unorganised with the result that there is no security of employment for the workers.
-These workers are generally paid very low wages because they lack the bargaining capacity.
-At the same time there is no legislation under which these workers may be provided any social security benefits.
-Some of the labour laws such as Contract Labour (Regulation and Abolition) Act, 1970, Payment of Wages Act, 1936, Minimum Wages Act, 1948 are stated to be applicable to construction workers like other contract labour, but there is no in-built mechanism for ensuring that the benefit of these laws actually accrues to the construction workers.
-The contract document of Government Departments, public sector undertakings and organisations like CPWD, DDA, etc. which undertake large scale construction activity, do contain some provisions about payment of wages, safety measures etc. but these do not go far enough to look after the welfare of workers and what is worse are not enforced effectively even in the limited areas mentioned therein.
-Although several Members of Parliament have in the past initiated action in the form of Private Members' Bills, which are introduced in Parliament from time to time, it was only in December, 1988 that the Government of India introduced a Bill in Rajya Sabha aimed at protecting the interests of such a large force of workers.

-The Committee cannot but emphasise that the proposed legislation should not only be comprehensive enough to cover the entire gamut of the problems and rights of the construction workers but at the same time it should be ensured that it is brought on the statute book without any avoidable delay.
+2.23.
+The Committee note that next to agriculture, the construction dustry employs the largest number of workers.
+Being closely connected th the development of the economic and industrial base of the country, e construction activity attracts considerable financial investment also.
+As several other areas, the labour engaged in construction activity of any id is totally unorganised with the result that there is no security of empment for the workers.
+These workers are generally paid very low wages cause they lack the bargaining capacity.
+At the same time there is no islation under which these workers may be provided any social security nefits.
+Some of the labour laws such as Contract Labour (Regulation d Abolition) Act, 1970, Payment of Wages Act, 1936, Minimum Wages t, 1948 are stated to be applicable to construction workers like other stract labour, but there is no in-built mechanism for ensuring : that benefit of these laws actually accrues to the construction workers.
+The stract document of Government Departments, public sector undertakings l organisations like CPWD, DDA, etc. which undertake large scale coniction activity, do contain some provisions about payment of wages, ety measures etc. but these do not go far enough to look after the wele of workers and what is worse are not enforced effectively even in the ited areas mentioned therein, Although several Members of Parliament e in the past initiated action in the form of Private Members' Bills, ch are introduced in Parliament from time to time, it was only in ember, 1988 that the Government of India introduced a Bill in Rajva ha aimed at protecting the interests of such a large force of workers.
+Committee cannot but emphasise that the proposed legislation should only be comprehensive enough to cover the entire gamut of the problems rights of the construction workers but at the same time it should be red that it is brought on the statute book without any avoidable delay.

-2.24 Presently the Committee have under consideration a representation given on behalf of the construction workers in the country.
-This representation has been routed through the National Campaign Committee for Central Legislation on Construction Labour, which is headed by Chief Justice V.R.
-Krishna Iyer.
-The Committee find considerable /useful work at the that this Committee has done grassroot level to organise the construction workers with a view to enabling them to demand central legislation as a right to provide security of employment and other social welfare measures, to which they should be entitled like workers in the organised sector.
-This Committee has also formulated a draft legislation, which if enacted should serve the interest of the construction workers.
-The draft legislation prepared by the Committee proposes compulsory registration of all employers and the workers, vesting of responsibility for determining and disbursement of wages through an autonomous body and the constitution of Tripartite Labour Boards comprising employers, construction workers and Government agencies for looking into and regulating the service conditions of the construction workers.
+2.24 Presently, the Committee have under consideration a representagiven on behalf of the construction workers in the country.
+This reentation has been routed through the National Campaign Commi Central Legislation on Construction Labour, which is headed by Re-Chief Justice V. R. Krishna Iyer.
+The Committee find that this Comee has done considerable useful work at the grassroot level to organise construction workers with a view to enabling them to demand central lation as a right to provide security of employment and other social are reasures, to which they should be entitled like workers in the orgal sector.
+This Committee has also formulated a draft legislation. which if ena.
+1 should serve the interest of the construction workers.
+The draft legislation prepared by the Committee proposed compulsory, registration of all employers and the workers, vesting of responsibility for determining and disbursement of wages through an autonomous body and the constitution of Tripartite Labour Boards comprising employers, construction workers and Government agencies for looking into and regulating the service conditions of the construction workers.
 It also lays extra emphasis on the implementation aspect as the actual implementation of all social legislations in the country leaves much to be desired.